Transcatheter Mitral Valve Replacement

 Conclusion

 TMVR is a new frontier in cardiology and brings hope to patients with structural heart disease as well as to those who are poor candidates for surgical interventions.
-Sophisticated 3D imaging techniques are being used for modeling the valve and selecting candidates for valve replacement.
-These measures could increase the success rate of TMVR and could pave the way for its increased adoption.
+The branches of Kauvery Hospital located in Salem, Trichy, Hosur, Tirunelveli, and Chennai are equipped with the latest advancements and technology.
+Sophisticated 3D imaging techniques are being used for modelling the valve and selecting candidates for valve replacement.
+These measures could increase the success rate of TMVR and pave the way for its increased adoption across our various hospital branches.

 Kauvery Hospital is globally known for its multidisciplinary services at all its Centers of Excellence, and for its comprehensive, Avant-Grade technology, especially in diagnostics and remedial care in heart diseases, transplantation, vascular and neurosciences medicine.
 Located in the heart of Trichy (Tennur, Royal Road and Alexandria Road (Cantonment), Chennai, Hosur, Salem, Tirunelveli and Bengaluru, the hospital also renders adult and pediatric trauma care.